FLARM

-FLARM is proprietary electronic system used to selectively alert pilots to potential collisions between aircraft.
+FLARM is a proprietary electronic system used to selectively alert pilots to potential collisions between aircraft.
 It is not formally an implementation of ADS-B, as it is optimized for the specific needs of light aircraft, not for long-range communication or ATC interaction.
 FLARM is a portmanteau of "flight" and "alarm".
-The installation of all physical FLARM devices is approved as a “Standard Change”, and the PowerFLARM Core specifically as a “Minor Change” by the European Aviation Safety Agency.; and in addition the Minor Change also approves the PowerFLARM Core for its IFR and at night.
+The installation of all physical FLARM devices is approved as a "Standard Change", and the PowerFLARM Core specifically as a "Minor Change" by the European Union Aviation Safety Agency; and in addition the Minor Change also approves the PowerFLARM Core for its IFR and at night.

 Operation

 FLARM obtains its position and altitude readings from an internal GPS and a barometric sensor and then broadcasts this together with forecast data about the future 3D flight track.
 At the same time, its receiver listens for other FLARM devices within range and processes the information received.
 Advanced motion prediction algorithms predict potential conflicts for up to 50 other aircraft and alert the pilot using visual and aural warnings.
 FLARM has an integrated obstacle collision warning system together with an obstacle database.
 The database includes both point and segmented obstacles, such as split power lines and cableways.

 Unlike conventional transponders, FLARM has low power consumption and is relatively inexpensive to purchase and install.
 Furthermore, conventional Airborne Collision Avoidance Systems (ACAS) are not effective in preventing light aircraft from colliding with each other as light aircraft can be close to each other without danger of collision.
 ACAS would issue continuous and unnecessary warnings about all aircraft in the vicinity, whereas FLARM only issues selective warnings about collision risks.